PFAMI/EMG_video_game_controller/README.md

 - Define plotting parameters or disable visualization as needed.

 ## Notes
-- Tested with Backyard Brains SpikerBox hardware.
-- Tested with Windows 11, Python v3., pandas v…..
+- Tested with Backyard Brains Human SpikerBox hardware, Windows 11, Python v3., pandas v…..
 - Performance and latency depend on system configuration and game input handling.

 ## Citation

 If you use this work in your research or projects, please cite:
 PFAFF Michel (2025).
 EMG Video Game Controller using Backyard Brains SpikerBox.
 DOI: [XXX]